wasabi315/eff-ts/README.md

 See the [examples](https://github.com/wasabi315/eff-ts/tree/main/examples) directory for more examples.

-## How to define custom effects
+## How to define and use effects

-The following code defines a custom effect that behaves like Golang's defer construct.
+The following code defines an effect that behaves like Golang's defer construct.

 ```typescript
 // 1.
 Define `Defer` effect by extending `Effect`.